 Plans and pricing

-PrivacyGuard offers three tiers of price plans: Identity Protection ($9.99 a month) to cover your personal and sensitive information; Credit Protection ($19.99 a month) to cover your financial and credit information; or Total Protection ($24.99 a month), which offers all of these features combined.
+PrivacyGuard offers three tiers of price plans (opens in new tab): Identity Protection ($9.99 a month) to cover your personal and sensitive information; Credit Protection ($19.99 a month) to cover your financial and credit information; or Total Protection ($24.99 a month), which offers all of these features combined.

 In the Identity Protection plan, PrivacyGuard will actively monitor the public and dark web for things like your social security number, driver’s license, passport, and public records.
 You’ll also be covered up to $1 million under its ID theft insurance.

 Meanwhile, PrivacyGuard’s Credit Protection plan offers 24/7 triple-bureau daily credit monitoring.
-This means that your credit files will be scanned at the US’s three national credit reporting agencies—Equifax, Experian, and TransUnion.
+This means that your credit files will be scanned at the US’s three national credit reporting agencies—Equifax (opens in new tab), Experian (opens in new tab), and TransUnion (opens in new tab).
 You’ll also receive monthly credit score tracking across all three bureaus.

 With PrivacyGuard’s Total Protection plan, you’ll have access to all these features as well as to a dedicated ID fraud resolution agent.
 All of PrivacyGuard’s plans include the PrivacyGuard app, secure browser, and keyboard technology.
 Plans are billed monthly, and PrivacyGuard currently offers a 14-day trial period for just $1.